dollarscout

 Loans

-A Cosigner is a person who agrees to take legal responsibility for repayment of a loan if the primary borrower fails to make payments.
+Cosigner refers to a person who agrees to take equal responsibility for repaying a loan if the primary borrower fails to do so, providing additional assurance to the lender.

 CPI (Consumer Price Index)